- 1. Requirements Management

 The result of the requirements analysis phase of requirements definition and management, is the diagrams and models used as part of the analysis, an integrated set of needs, and a set of product requirements that are inputs to the design process.
 The set of product requirements define the features and intended behavior of the software application being created such that when implemented within the design, the stakeholder needs are met.
 Having a baselined set of product requirements serves to crystalize project specifics and mitigate wasted time and potential rework.

-With living requirements and digital thread, Jama Connect helps teams collaborate in real time.
+With living requirements and digital threads, Jama Connect helps teams collaborate in real time.
 This mitigates the risks of using documents for requirements analysis.
 It also enables traceability automatically so the hard work performed can be proven—even with the most complex, highly regulated software products.

 See How Jama Connect streamlines requirements analysis and requirements management.